flowx-ai-external/android-template-app/Readme.md

 - Keycloak Client ID
 - The UUID of the theme to be applied (optional)
 - Project and Process identifiers for starting or continuing a process
+- Project and UI Flow identifiers for starting an UI Flow

 ### Configuration Steps